MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 -------------
 Design Studio, Release 1.3 SP1 or higher

-SAP BW or HANA as DataSources with a type of address data, which can then be mapped by Google’s geocoder API (e.g. Rheinauhafen 15, Cologne)
+SAP BW or HANA as DataSources with a type of address data, which can then be mapped by Google’s geocoder API (e.g. Rheinauhafen 15, Cologne).
+Alternatively you could also use my custom data source providing test data for a quick hands-on (https://github.com/MartinPankraz/DesignStudioSDK-Components/blob/master/DesignStudioSDKComponentsPack_14.zip).
+Please note that you will need SAP Design Studio 1.4 or higher.

 NetWeaver or BO sever platform to deploy the extensions for production purposes (local mode works out of the box)